element-hq/ems-docs/ee-installer/src/install-poc.md

 ## Extra Configuration Items

-It is possible to configure anything in synapse's [homeserver.yaml](https://github.com/matrix-org/synapse/blob/develop/docs/sample_config.yaml) or element’s [config.json](https://github.com/vector-im/element-web/blob/develop/docs/config.md).
+It is possible to configure anything in Synapse's [homeserver.yaml](https://github.com/matrix-org/synapse/blob/develop/docs/sample_config.yaml) or Element’s [config.json](https://github.com/vector-im/element-web/blob/develop/docs/config.md).

 To do so, you need to create json or yaml files in an `extra-config`